Quantum Point Contact with Local Two-body Loss: Noise field formalism

-\textit{Noise field formalism.}\textemdash The evaluation of the particle and energy currents~[Eqs.~\eqref{eq:particle-current} and \eqref{eq:energy-current}] reduces to computing the full Green's functions $G^{K/R}_{11(MM)\sigma}$.
+The evaluation of the particle and energy currents~[Eqs.~\eqref{eq:particle-current} and \eqref{eq:energy-current}] reduces to computing the full Green's functions $G^{K/R}_{11(MM)\sigma}$.
 Treating $V_{\eta}$ as a perturbation, we employ the Feynman diagram technique to systematically evaluate these functions.
 Notably, the noise field formalism shares similarity with the treatment of disorder potentials~\cite{bruus2004many} in that both involve statistical averaging.
 However, a complication in the present context arises from the temporal correlations imposed by Eq.~\eqref{noise_average}.
 The Keldysh formalism then provides a natural framework to incorporate these correlation effects in a systematic manner.

 When the Lindblad operator involves two field operators, as in the case of two-body loss and dephasing~\cite{breuer2002theory,Sieber2016}, the system-environment coupling effectively behaves as a two-body interaction upon averaging over the noise field~\cite{Jin2022}.
-However, unlike genuine interactions, this coupling connects time arguments on the forward and backward branches of the Keldysh contour~\cite{Sieber2016}.
-This branch mixing leads to qualitative differences from conventional two-body interactions~\cite{supplemental}.
+However, this coupling has a different causal structure from genuine interactions, as it connects time arguments on the forward and backward branches of the Keldysh contour~\cite{Sieber2016}.
+This branch mixing leads to qualitative differences from conventional two-body interactions (See also Appendix \ref{DephasingModel} and \ref{TwoBodyLossSingleSite}).

 In the dephasing model, where the Lindblad operator is $d^{\dagger}d$ and the associated noise operator is Hermitian, the SCBA yields exact results~\cite{Dolgirev2020, Jin2022}.
-This exactness arises from the symmetric contributions of all components of the contour-ordered Green's function for the noise field $g_{\eta}^C$, which leads to the systematic cancellation of all higher-order Feynman diagrams beyond the SCBA~\cite{supplemental}.
+This exactness arises from the symmetric contributions of all components of the contour-ordered Green's function for the noise field $g_{\eta}^C$, which leads to the systematic cancellation of all higher-order Feynman diagrams beyond the SCBA as shown in Appendix \ref{DephasingModel}.